efetutorial/efetcy/README.md

-- Contact: @efetutorial on instagram
+- Contact: @efetutorial on instagram or discord